Feeding Orphaned Kittens

 Be sure the opening in the nipple restricts the outflow of fluid to one drop at a time in order to avoid a flow rate that is too rapid for the kitten.
 When the flow rate is too rapid, it can lead to aspiration, pneumonia, and/or death.

 When feeding, hold the kitten in a horizontal, head-neutral position.
-If the kitten is too weak to suckle, your veterinarian can show you alternative feeding methods and assist in tube feeding if needed.
+If the kitten is too weak to suckle, your veterinarian can show you alternative feeding methods and assist with tube feeding if needed.

 How much and how often should I feed orphaned kittens?

-It is recommended that you warm kitten milk replacer to approximately 100°F (38°C) before feeding, but be careful not to overheat it.
+It is recommended that you warm the kitten's milk replacer to approximately 100°F (38°C) before feeding, but be careful not to overheat it.
 Cold formula, overly rapid feeding rates, and overfeeding can lead to regurgitation, aspiration, bloating, and diarrhea.
+Additionally, kittens will not eat well if they are hypothermic, so ensuring kittens are warmed before feeding can improve success.

-If the orphaned kitten develops diarrhea, reduce the formula volume.
+If an orphaned kitten develops diarrhea, reduce the formula volume.
 It is better to slightly underfeed than to overfeed neonatal orphaned kittens.
-Kitten milk replacer should be the sole source of nutrition until 3-4 weeks of age at which time the weaning process may begin.
+Kitten milk replacer should be the sole source of nutrition until 3-4 weeks of age, at which time the weaning process may begin.

 What’s my role in helping a kitten to eliminate?